Drewster727/goes-notify/README.md

 With the `use_gmail` config setting, you can send yourself an email when an appointment is found.
 Note: if you have two-factor authentication enabled for your account, you'll need to [generate an app-specific password](https://myaccount.google.com/apppasswords) and add that to `config.json`.

+If you would like to check multiple nearby locations at once you need to make copies the original file you just edited and change the location code on each config file.
+Then in seperate windows run each copy of the diffrent locations.

 # Using Docker

 This is the easiest way.
 Install docker (any operating system).
 Just make a copy of the config.json file, update it accordingly, and then run the below command: